Example Token Swap on Nexus

 1. Deploy to Nexus

 Visit the Testnet III Nexus Explorer to view your deployed contract.
-The block explorer is a search engine for the blockchain that lets you:
+The block explorer is a search engine for the blockchain that lets you:- View all transactions

 - Check contract code